charleskoffler/clprolf/docs/official/clprolf_language_reference_manual.md

 **CLear PROgramming Language and Framework (Clprolf)**

-Clprolf is a **specialized, guided language**.
+> **Clprolf is a specialized, structured object-oriented language.
-It defines predefined components and enforces strict rules for inheritance and interfaces, with a strong focus on algorithmic programming.
+> It defines predefined roles and enforces strict rules for inheritance and interfaces, with a strong focus on algorithmic programming.**

 It is particularly suited for: